-Meridian University has prepared the following annual security report regarding campus crime and fire safety, in cooperation with the local law enforcement agencies surrounding its campus, to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, and the Higher Education Opportunity Act (HEOA).
+Meridian University has prepared the following annual security report regarding campus crime and fire safety, in cooperation with the local law enforcement agencies surrounding its campus, to comply with the Jeanne Clery Disclosure of Campus Security Policy, the Crime Statistics Act, and the Higher Education Opportunity Act (HEOA).
 This annual report is required by federal law and contains policy statements and crime statistics for Meridian University.
-The policy statements address Meridian’s policies and procedures concerning safety and security, including policies for responding to emergency situations and sexual offenses.
+The policy statements address Meridian’s policies and procedures concerning safety and security, including guidelines for responding to emergencies and sexual offenses.

 Campus crime statistics include crimes that were reported to Meridian University’s Administrative Offices, other campus officials, and those reported by local law enforcement agencies as a result of Meridian’s request for pertinent data.

-These crimes are to have occurred on campus, in off-campus buildings or on property owned or controlled by the school as well as public areas or property within or immediately adjacent to the campus, not owned by Meridian University, but utilized by students, faculty and staff.
+These crimes are reported to have occurred on campus, in off-campus buildings, or on property owned or controlled by the school, as well as on public areas or property within or immediately adjacent to the campus, not owned by Meridian University but utilized by students, faculty and staff.

-This report is made readily available to all current and prospective students, faculty, and staff, and can be requested request a copy from the Administrative Office of Meridian University at (707) 765-1836, ext.
-103 or found online at www.meridianuniversity.edu.
+This report is made readily available to all current and prospective students, faculty, and staff, and can be requested from the Administrative Office at (707) 765-1836 or found online at www.meridianuniversity.edu.

 |Offense||Year||On Campus Property||Non-Campus Property||Public Property|